 THE GALLERY IS TEMPORARILY CLOSED DUE TO GOVERNMENT RESTRICTIONS.
-YOU CAN EXPLORE OUR CURRENT EXHIBITION VIRTUALLY BY CLICKING THE PLAY BUTTON ABOVE.
+YOU CAN EXPLORE OUR CURRENT EXHIBITION IN 360 DEGREES BY CLICKING THE PLAY BUTTON ABOVE.

 Early in 2020, Castlefield Gallery invited 15 artists from the North West of England to re-make an existing piece of their work with one condition: they had to accept a bespoke ‘Obstruction’ given to them by another artist in the exhibition.
 Inspired by a long history of artists using self-imposed restrictions to aid creative or free thinking, it also riffs off the restrictions and disruptions caused by COVID-19.